dlops-io/data-labeling/README.md

 ### Create Annotation Project
 Here we will setup the Label Studio App to user our mushroom images so we can annotate them.
 - Run the Label Studio App by going to `http://localhost:8080/`
-- Login with `pavlos@seas.harvard.edu` / `awesome`, if you kept the credentials in the docker compose file the same
+- Login with `pavlos@seas.harvard.edu` / `awesome`, use the credentials in the docker compose file that you used
-- Click `Create` project to create a new project
+- Click `Create Project` to create a new project
 - Give it a project name
 - Skip `Data Import` tab and go to `Labeling Setup`
 - Select Template: Computer Vision > Image Classification